Homes submerged under water and 100,000 children displaced in Somalia floods, agency says

 Thousands of residents in makeshift camps are in desperate need of food and water, the organization said.

-Save the Children said its staff are working around the clock screening children, but resources are inadequate to address the humanitarian scale of the problem.
+Save the Children said its staff are working tirelessly screening children, but resources are inadequate to address the humanitarian scale of the problem.

 "Somalia is on the front line of the climate crisis, and resources are being stretched to their limits," Mohamud Mohamed Hassan, Save the Children Somalia Country Director said.